KopfLab/labware_stepper_pump/README.md

 ## web commands

 To run these web commands, you need to either have the [Particle Cloud command line interface (CLI)](https://github.com/spark/particle-cli) installed, or format the appropriate POST request to the [Particle Cloud API](https://docs.particle.io/reference/api/).
-Here only the currently implemented CLI calls are listed but they translate directly into the corresponding API requests.
+Here only the currently implemented CLI calls are listed but they translate directly into the corresponding API requests (see `pump_control.html` file for an example implementation via javascript).

+#### access via POST

+Download and open the `pump_control.html` file and fill in your particle account's access token and the device name or ID.
+You only have access to the photons that are registered to your account.

+#### requesting information via CLI

+The state of the pump can be requested by calling `particle get <deviceID> state` where `<deviceID>` is the name of the photon you want to get state information from.
+The return value is an array string (ready to be JSON parsed) that includes information on status, speed, direction, microstepping, locked/unlocked, etc. Make sure to be logged in (`particle login`) to have access to your photons.

+#### issuing commands via CLI

 All calls are issued from the terminal and start with `particle call <deviceID>` where `<deviceID>` is the name of the photon you want to issue a command to.
-If the command was successfully received and executed `0` is returned, if the command was received but could not be interpreted, `-1` is the return value.
-Other return values can mean executed with warning or provide additional information.
+If the command was successfully received and executed `0` is returned, if the command was received but cause and error, a negative number (e.g. `-1` for generic error, `-2` for unknown command, etc.) is the return value.
+Positive return values mean executed with warning (e.g. `1` for generic warning, `2` means had to set to max rpm instead of requested).
 You can change all of the following command's exact wording and all the return codes in `PumpCommands.h` if you want them to be different.
 Make sure to be logged in (`particle login`) to have access to your photons.

   - `particle call pump "start"` to start the pump (at the currently set speed and microstepping)
   - `... pump "stop"` to stop the pump and disengage it (no holding torque applied)